-I adopted clever super-simple power status indicator from this tutorial from Zach from howchoo.
-Just enable the GPIO serial port, then you can connect a LED with resistor to the GPIO 14 = TX (=Physical pin 8) (see pinout.xyz).
-As power status LED I used a 8mm red LED.
+I adopted a clever super-simple power status indicator from this tutorial from Zach from howchoo.
+Just enable the GPIO serial port, then you can connect a LED with a resistor to the GPIO 14 = TX (=Physical pin 8) (see pinout.xyz).
+As power status LED I used an 8mm red LED.

 Step 8: Start Planning a Case

-As I wrote, I used an universal project enclosure case as a basis.
-I admit, it isn't as cool as case made from good quality wood, or well designed 3D printed case, but it can be still acceptable way how to quickly create a good-looking case, in my opinion.
+As I wrote, I used a universal project enclosure case as a basis.
+I admit, it isn't as cool as the case made from good quality wood, or well designed 3D printed case, but it can be still acceptable way how to quickly create a good-looking case, in my opinion.

 Plan the position of all components.
 Where to place Raspberry Pi, where to place all connectors, which connectors omit and so on.
 Take the time, don't hurry.